 The terms network security and information security are often used interchangeably, however network security is generally taken as providing protection at the boundaries of an organization, keeping the intruders (e.g. black hat hackers, script kiddies, Trudy, etc.) out.
 Network security systems today are mostly effective, so the focus has shifted to protecting resources from attack or simple mistakes by people inside the organization, e.g. with Digital Leak Protection (DLP).
 One response to this insider threat in network security is to compartmentalize large networks, so that an employee would have to cross an internal boundary and be authenticated when they try to access privileged information.
 Information security is explicitly concerned with all aspects of protecting information resources, including network security and DLP.

-Network security concepts Network security starts from authenticating any user, commonly (one factor authentication) with a username and a password (something you know).
+Network security starts from authenticating any user, commonly (one factor authentication) with a username and a password (something you know).
 With two factor authentication something you have is also used (e.g. a security token or 'dongle', an ATM card, or your mobile phone), or with three factor authentication something you are is also used (e.g. a fingerprint or retinal scan).
 Once authenticated, a stateful firewall enforces access policies such as what services are allowed to be accessed by the network users.
 Though effective to prevent unauthorized access, this component fails to check potentially harmful content such as computer worms being transmitted over the network.
 An intrusion prevention system (IPS helps detect and inhibit the action of such malware.
 An anomaly-based intrusion detection system also monitors network traffic for suspicious content, unexpected traffic and other anomalies to protect the network e.g. from denial of service attacks or an employee accessing files at strange times.
 Communication between two hosts using the network could be encrypted to maintain privacy.
 Individual events occurring on the network could be tracked for audit purposes and for a later high level analysis.
-Honeypots, essentially decoy network-accessible resources, could be deployed in a network as surveillance and early-warning tools.
-Techniques used by the attackers that attempt to compromise these decoy resources are studied during and after an attack to keep an eye on new exploitation techniques.
-Such analysis could be used to further tighten security of the actual network being protected by the honeypot.

 A network diagram is a general type of diagram, which represents some kind of network.
 A network in general is an interconnected group or system, or a fabric or structure of fibrous elements attached to each other at regular intervals, or formally: a graph.

 A network diagrams is a special kind of cluster diagram, which even more general represents any cluster or small group or bunch of something, structured or not.
-Both the flow diagram and the tree diagram can be seen as a specifictype of network diagram.
+Both the flow diagram and the tree diagram can be seen as a specific type of network diagram.

 Types of network diagrams